JuroOravec/apify-actor-skcris/.actor/README.md

 If an organisation or a researcher received public funding for their research, you can find them here.

+IMPORTANT: As of Aug 2023, you need to have a Slovak proxy!

 With SKCRIS Scraper, you can extract:

 - [All organisations in SKCRIS]( https://www.skcris.sk/portal/web/guest/register-organizations )